Presentation Slicers

 • To learn how to edit your slicer in Present, click here.

-• To learn how to style your slicer, see the same topic in Discover here.
+• To learn how to style your slicer, see the Discover topic here.